1: Our top choices

 What paper do these printers take?

 This depends on the printer.
 The Instax Link series uses actual instant film (the same as you put in Instax film cameras) to produce an authentic instant print.
 This is a definite stylistic choice, giving you a low-detail, low-fidelity, analog quality that can't be achieved on traditional printers, but comes at a cost – as instant film is pretty pricey.
+There are three different Instax Link printers, each producing different sized printers (Mini, Wide & Square), so you need to ensure you buy the right-sized packs.

-At the other end of the quality scale are dye-sublimation printers, which use all-in-one cartridges containing the paper along with dye ribbons to lay down color.
+At the top end of the quality scale are dye-sublimation printers, which use all-in-one cartridges containing the paper along with dye ribbons to lay down color.
 This produces the greatest fidelity, but likewise comes at a cost.

 Finally there are Zink printers that use zero-ink paper, embedded with color crystals, that offers the cheapest printing option – with often middling quality that's neither as good as a dye sub print, nor as intentionally lo-fi as an Instax print.